Our Heroes are Here for You

-Throughout the COVID-19 pandemic we have dedicated ourselves to keeping you safe and want you to know we are here for our community.
+Throughout the COVID-19 pandemic we have dedicated ourselves to keeping you safe and bringing our community back to health.

 We have also taken every precaution to ensure that our Emergency Department is safe and ready to deliver the highest level of quality care for trauma and emergent conditions.

 Our hospital is in full compliance with the New York State Department of Health Section 16 order requiring that all healthcare workers have at least one vaccine by September the 27th, and must be fully vaccinated by October 27th, unless an exemption has been granted.